RajvirSingh1313/Elecrue/README.md

 </div>

 # What does it do?
 Elecrue is a boilerplate generator for electron.
-It generates boilcode for react or vue, optionally with tailwindcss.
+It generates boilercode for react or vue, with bootstrap or tailwindcss.

 # Current Templates
 ```